Understanding Your Building’s Performance In Disasters

 The USRC Building Rating System

-identifies expected impacts of an earthquake or other hazard on buildings.
+describes the expected impacts of an earthquake or other natural disaster on buildings.
 The

 rating considers the performance of a building’s structure, its mechanical,